Unvares/unvares/README.md

 - Youngest Employee (15 years old) – [Unium](https://unium.ru) – the biggest supplementary education provider for kids in Russia
 - First Job Offer in IT (19 years old) – [Blizko](https://blizko.ru/) – eCommerce platform with 5+ million monthly users in Russia, Ukraine and Kazakhstan
 - First Research Paper (21 years old) – [Linnaeus University](https://lnu.se/) – a case study for [AI-Enhanced Academic Writing](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=WeqNc00AAAAJ&citation_for_view=WeqNc00AAAAJ:u5HHmVD_uO8C)

+## Backstory
+💻 At age 6, I had to pick a class.
+"Geek it is," I thought, and immediately fell in love with tech.

+📚 By 15, I chose a subclass: computer science tutor.
+This opened the option for clan raids on computer illiteracy and community events aimed at promoting a passion for technology in kids.

+🎯 When the level count hit 19, I conquered my first boss: a tech interview at a big corporation.
+I was offered a position as a front-end developer for an eCommerce marketplace with over 5 million users.

+🎓 Level 20 marked a big turn in my life: the search for something more hardcore than front-end.
+To figure that out, I turned to the "game tutorial" – a bachelor's of computer science in Sweden.

+🌟 So here I am, 22 years old, involved with research and innovation in the field of Applied AI, Machine Learning and Education.